 Studies show that bee pollen may alleviate several menopausal symptoms.

-In one study, 71% of women felt that their menopausal symptoms improved while taking bee pollen (27).
+In one study of women with breast cancer, 71% of the participants felt that their menopausal symptoms improved while taking bee pollen (

 Some evidence suggests bee pollen may improve your body’s utilization of nutrients.